 The general insurance claims provision is sensitive to the Company's past claims development experiences.
 The sensitivity of certain variables like legislative change, uncertainty in the estimation process, etc., is not possible to quantify.
-Furthermore, because of delays that arise between occurrence of a claim and its subsequent notification and eventual settlement, the outstanding claims provisions are not known with certainty at the reporting date.

 Consequently, the ultimate liabilities will vary as a result of subsequent developments.
 Differences resulting from reassessments of the ultimate liabilities are recognized in subsequent financial statements.